utwente-db/DuBio/README.txt

-A Database for uncertain data
+A Database with a novel approach to managing uncertain data!!